 #6 Move Slow, See More

 Believe it or not, most things you encounter in the ocean are afraid of you, and sudden movements often signal aggressive behavior.
-Keep your movements slow and calm, and you’ll find that you’re much more likely to encounter a wide variety of marine life, including octopus, eels, turtles, tropical fish and more.
-Chasing or following any marine life only leads to it (and everything near it) to go into hiding, so go slow and see more!
+Keep your movements slow and calm, and you’ll find that you’re much more likely to encounter a wide variety of marine life, including octopai, eels, turtles, tropical fish, and more.
+Chasing or following any marine life only leads it (and everything near it) to go into hiding, so go slow and see more!

 #7 Pick a Landmark

 If you plan on going snorkeling from shore, be sure to choose a landmark to judge the distance you’ve traveled once you’re in the water.
-Usually the best place to get out of the water is the same place you got in, so avoid drifting too far off course by making note of a particular landmark, whether it be a house, tree, hotel or restaurant in the area.
+Usually, the best place to get out of the water is the same place you got in, so avoid drifting too far off course by making a note of a particular landmark, whether it be a house, tree, hotel, or restaurant in the area.

 #8 Put Fins On in the Water